observian/aviatrix-controller-jumpstart-terraform/README.md

 ```
 Open the resulting aviatrix.pub and copy the contents to the variable in tf cloud named public_key.

+An alternative to providing the key this way is to manually go into the aws console and create a keypair in ec2.
+Then all that is needed is to update this terraform by deleting the aws_key_pair resource and changing where it is referenced in the Aviatrix terraform module to be instead the var.keypair_name.

 # Things to keep in mind:
 When destroying this stack, the controller has termination protection.